shuhaowu/remote-for-pianoteq/README.md

 - Inability to load FXP.
 I'm not sure how to do this via the API.
 - Use PWA to make the app installable on a mobile device via the browser.
-- Start and stop the metronome as well as setting the tempo.
-Also not supported by 7.5 API as far as I can tell.
 - Ability to change to a custom reverb preset.
 There seems to be no way to list the list of custom reverb presets from the API.
 - Ability to control the custom velocity curve preset.
 Again, listing the